Programmer’s Guide

 Retention

-By default jobs are cleaned up and removed automatically from the system upon completion.
-To retain completed jobs:
+By default, jobs are removed from the system automatically when they complete.
+To retain completed jobs, set destroy_on_complete to false:

 class ReportJob < RocketJob::Job